chipperdrew/talkEdu/README.rst

 TODO:
 =============
+#) Have option to sort top-level comments by rating?
+Would this work with replies?
+#) Try out $50/month DB, see if auto-caches
+#) Fix sharing tags -- no image appearing, bad URLs?
 #) COLORS: "Ocean Sunset" - Kuler Adobe
-#) Fix sharing tags -- no image appearing, bad URLs?
 #) Twitter- Have complaints about school or ideas for improvement?
 Let the world know by joining the discussion on YouTalkEdu.com
 #) ASK PEOPLE TO USE AND TEST -- youtalkedu.herokuapp.com
 #) Perform SSL identity check